johnrnelson/api-puppy/README.md

 ## FAQ
 **Is this yet another framework or library?**

-NO!
-Absolutly not no please no not another framework or library!
+**NO!** Absolutly not no please no not another framework or library!

 **Why not just use express and other 3rd party middleware?**

 Why should I?
 Because it's easier?
 I think not. :smiley:

-**Your code looks like spaghetti cooked by a chaotic evil apprentice/newbie!**
+**Your code looks like spaghetti cooked by a chaotic evil newbie!**

 Yeah I'm just having fun here and trying to reach the lowest level of user.
 But feel free to fork, clone, or peel off what ya want and do a better job.
 I'd